top of page

 Here is a helpful prayer practice for anytime of day:

 If you have just a few moments, bring your attention to your body.
 Feel your feet on the ground.
 Notice your breath.
 In and out.
 Breathe from your belly.
 In...and out.
 Take time to breathe, knowing you don't have to rush.
 In...and out.
-Choose a prayer phrase that brings you comfort or affirms your healing such as "The Lord is my Shepherd.
-I shall not want." or "God is with me.
-I feel safe."
+Choose a prayer phrase that brings you comfort or affirms your healing such as "The Lord is my shepherd and holds me close" or "God is with me; I feel safe."
 Say this prayer phrase ten times as you breath.
 Pray the first line as you breathe in.
 Pray the second line as you breathe out.
 When you are done, take notice of any gentle shifts in your body.
 Do you feel a little more relaxed, focused, or peaceful?
 Thank God for being with you and close your prayer with an "Amen" or "Blessed be."

 Monthly Reflection